The d-separation criterion in Categorical Probability: Free Markov categories and generalized causal models

 Pictorially, an acyclic hypergraph does not contain a family of wires which form a loop.
-Further, left monogamy requires that every wire in the hypergraph arises as either a global input or as an output of a box in precisely one way, ensuring that no ''merging`` of wires occurs.
+Further, left monogamy requires that every wire in the hypergraph arises as either a global input or as an output of a box in precisely one way, ensuring that no ``merging'' of wires occurs.
 See \Cref{fig:hypergraph_morphism_examples} for an illustration of all of this.
-The hypergraph morphisms $\mathsf{type} : G \to \Sigma$ are given by mapping the wires $A_i$ to $A$ in both examples as well as mapping the two distinct boxes $f_i$ to the only morphism $f$ in $\Sigma$, etc. The first and second hypergraphs are acyclic, while the third one is not.
-The first and third hypergraphs are left monogamous, while the second one is not since $A_2$ is an output of two boxes.
-Finally, we have $n = 0$ in the first two cases, so that the left cospan leg $p$ is trivial, while the right leg $q$ maps each number $i$ to the $i$th overall output wire as counted from left to right.

 The notion of gs-monoidal string diagram is the main ingredient for constructing a gs-monoidal category whose morphisms are freely generated by the wires and boxes in a fixed hypergraph $\Sigma$.
-Indeed we can now define the category $\cat{FreeGS}_{\Sigma}$ as follows: \begin{enumerate}[label=(\roman*)] \item Objects are all hypergraph morphisms $\sigma: \underline{n} \to \Sigma$ for $n \in \mathbb{N}$, or equivalently finite sequences of wires in $\Sigma$. \item Morphisms are the isomorphism classes of gs-monoidal string diagrams. \end{enumerate} Composition in $\cat{FreeGS}_\Sigma$ is defined by a pushout which which coincides with the way of stacking and connecting up drawings of string diagrams.
+Indeed we can now define the category $\cat{FreeGS}_{\Sigma}$ as follows: \begin{enumerate}[label=(\roman*)] \item Objects are all hypergraph morphisms $\sigma: \underline{n} \to \Sigma$ for $n \in \mathbb{N}$, or equivalently finite sequences of wires in $\Sigma$. \item Morphisms are the isomorphism classes of gs-monoidal string diagrams. \end{enumerate} Composition in $\cat{FreeGS}_\Sigma$ is defined by a pushout which coincides with the way of stacking and connecting up drawings of string diagrams.
 The gs-monoidal structure likewise corresponds to the obvious operations in terms of string diagrams.
 We refer to~\cite{Fr22} for details.
 In the following, we will not distinguish between a gs-monoidal string diagram and its isomorphism class.

-$\cat{FreeGS}_{\Sigma}$ is typically not a Markov category.
+Although $\cat{FreeGS}_\Sigma$ is a gs-monoidal category, it is typically not a Markov category.
 For example, the first step in the following simplification does not hold since the (cospans of) hypergraphs are not isomorphic, while the second equation does hold:

 In the following, we define the free Markov category $\cat{FreeMarkov}_{\Sigma}$ by taking a quotient of $\cat{FreeGS}_{\Sigma}$ which enforces Equation \eqref{eq:naturality}, so that also the first equation above becomes true.